Samhain 2024: The Cailleach

 Driving Jack

 Driving from one place to another is the best time to get the old Commies talking.
 Today I drove Jack from Fort Point to our regular lunch at the restaurant near Lands End.
-He started telling me about visual images still in his head from his childhood, memories of walking across the plains in Texas hunting as a kid.
+He started telling me about visual images still in his head from his childhood, memories of living in an all-black town, of walking across the plains in Texas hunting as a kid.
 I think he said prairie.

 “What did you hunt?”